CitizenDaniel/personal_site/README.md

-# gatsby2
- Duplicate of yuuni-web
+This is the source code of [Yuuniworks](https://www.yuuniworks.com) website.